hraberg/akeem/README.md

 symbol_table_entry has pointer to both the value and the symbol, and potentially also unboxed version of the value pointer.

+If symbol 0 is #f and 1 #t booleans can be symbols while still handle logical operations.

 Use callee saved registers %rbx (potentially %rbp) and %r12-%r15 for local variables.
 Save used registers in prologue for functions.
 Save used registers at start of let block if they are used afterwards.